MIT-SPARK/Awesome-DCIST-T4/README.md

 ### Hydra with Bag

-If you want to see hydra running on real Spot data, get the bag from Aaron (and convert by `pipx install rosbags; rosbags-convert --src spot_hydra_twocam_test.bag --dst spot_hydra_twocam_test`).
+If you want to see hydra running on real Spot data, get the bag from [here](https://drive.google.com/file/d/155iqaDarCb7-KN8P_rBOqmAnIBj08TmH/view?usp=sharing).
 Make sure you have an override file for the tf qos, e.g., `~/.tf_overrides.yaml` looks like

 ```yaml
 /tf_static: {depth: 1, durability: transient_local}